-Our three apartment areas offer housing to upper-class students in two, three, four, and five person apartments.
+Our two apartment areas offer housing to upper-class students in two, three, four, and five person apartments.
 Each fully furnished apartment has an appropriately equipped kitchen, common space, and shared bathroom facilities.
 Students living in the apartments are not required to be on a meal plan, but may choose from various suitable options available.

 The apartment areas are supervised by an Area Coordinator (AC).
 Each neighborhood in our villages has a Unit Assistant (UA), whom is an upper-class student with past RA experience.

 Every night between 9pm-7am, there is a UA on-call for each village available to assist students with needs.
 The UA can be contacted by cell phone at the following number: